bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Note:

-With the problem defined, exact bottleneck found and the direction of optimization we can focus on the last step, number 3.
+So finally!
+Out  problem is defined, exact bottleneck found the we agreed on direction of our optimization.
+N

-Finally optimizations!
-To peform optimizations efficiently we need to learn how to measure the results of our work.
+Now we can start actually coding!
+But just before that, to perform optimizations effectively we need to learn how to measure the results of our work first.

-Don't trust your feeling, always make sure you measure the result.
-This is very tedious but every programming language especially Go holds thousands of compiler optimizations that might impact things, so you might be surprised many times.

 High level flow would look like this [C]

+First you have to inital benchmark.
+Something that we will take as a baseline for future comparision.

+And there are two good ways of doing it:
+[C] Microbenchmarks, usually done by `go test` really, there are good blog post about those and amazing tools.
+[C] Then we can also try to deploy and just measure using maybe metrics.
+And there automation for Go as well!

+So what happens is very iterative model.
+You benchmark first, then if you are happy, try to deploy and check.
+On the first run, you have initial results, so then you can start optimizing.
+Then you have to measure it in some way, either by microbenchmarks or full load test.
+In any step, if you are not satisfied, you do it again and again.

+Only when you are totally happy, you can release it!

+This is very very important.
+Essentially.
+Don't trust your instincts here.
+Always make sure you measure the result.
+This is very tedious sometimes, but every programming language especially Go holds thousands of compiler optimizations, and operating systems, kernels are having even more and they are changing constantly.
+So make sure you avoid suprisies and improve code step by step with checks and this is called Data Driven Decision Methodology.

+---
+@snap[north span-95 text-05 text-left padded]
+##### Few optimization tricks & pitfalls @emoji[bomb]
+@snapend

+Note:

+That was theory!
+Now for last 5 minutes, let's jump into a few optimization tricks you can apply generally.

 ---
 @snap[north span-95 text-05 text-left padded]